With its smooth, mild flavor and an aroma reminiscent of autumn leaves, Pu-erh is one of the most enjoyable teas.

 Drinking Pu-erh helps the production of lovastatin, a natural statin widely used to reduce high levels of cholesterol.
 It also fights LDL, or bad cholesterol, and aids the prevention of diseases related to obesity.

 Simultaneously, Pu-erh tea can increase good cholesterol.
-Therefore, it has been linked to lowering the risk of some heart conditions.
+That’s why scientists praise it for lowering the risk of some heart conditions.

 Pu-Erh Helps Prevent Heart Disease